 Being able to smile confidently is priceless.
-For many, dentures are the best solution for replacing lost teeth and restoring their smile, in addition to helping them eat and talk more easily.
+For many, dentures are the best solution for replacing lost teeth and restoring their smile.
 Getting used to wearing dentures can take a little time as your mouth adjusts.
 Here's what to expect with dentures and some suggestions for easing the transition.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.